A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Method

 \subsection{Search Protocol}

-The search protocol for the systematic review was designed to be broad in its inclusion of relevant databases and search words, consistent in its use of the same search word strings across databases, and efficient in reducing the number of irrelevant results.
+While formulating the search string, we aimed to reduce the number of irrelevant results.
 Some searches, such as ``echo chamber'' as a keyword, produced too many results.
-Other terms, such as ``echo chamber hypothesis'' or ``existence'' were too limiting and returned only few results .
+Other terms, such as ``echo chamber hypothesis'' or ``existence'' were too limiting and returned only a few results.
 Keywords were refined iteratively.
 Two main groups of keywords that identified broad and relevant research were merged, reducing irrelevant results.
 The first group included the keywords ``echo chamber'' and ``filter bubble''.
 The keywords of group one are presented in Figure \ref{fig:g1}.

 To keep the review focused, terms like ``selective exposure'', ``content exposure'', ``recommendation algorithms'' were not included.
 Using these keywords for searches resulted in more than 10,000 results.